-A: Safe Kids Worldwide is a global organization dedicated to protecting kids from unintentional injuries, the number one cause of death to children in the United States.
-Throughout the world, almost 1 million children die of injuries each year, and every one of these tragedies is preventable.
-Safe Kids works with an extensive network of more than 600 coalitions in the United States and with partners in 23 countries to reduce traffic injuries, drownings, falls, burns, poisonings and more.
-Since 1988, Safe Kids has helped reduce the U.S. childhood death rate from unintentional injury by 55 percent.
-Working together, we can do much more for kids everywhere.
-Join our effort at safekids.org.
+A: Safe Kids Worldwide is a nonprofit organization working to prevent childhood injury, the number one killer of children in the United States.
+Throughout the world, almost one million children die of an injury each year, and almost every one of these tragedies is preventable.
+Safe Kids works with an extensive network of more than 500 coalitions in the U.S. and with partners in more than 25 countries to reduce traffic injuries, drownings, falls, burns, poisonings and more.
+Since 1988, Safe Kids has helped reduce the U.S. childhood death rate from unintentional injury by 60 percent.